kloverde/jquery-AddRemoveTextbox/README.md

 The plugin will duplicate the input field's immediate parent when creating a new field, so you should&apos;t define an ID attribute for the container.

-You should provide and `id` and `name` attribute for your field(s), and they should be the same value.
+You should provide an `id` and `name` attribute for your field(s), and they should be the same value.

 ```html